Bringing Dependents to the United States

 • Intensive English Center

-• Maximum of 17 hours a week.
+• Maximum of 17 hours per week

-• Apply directly to the Intensive English Center.
+• Apply directly to the Intensive English Center

-• The study may count toward a certificate.
+• Study may count toward a certificate

-• Undergraduate
+• Undergraduate study

-• Graduate
+• Graduate study

-• Avocational or recreational
+• Avocational or recreational study

-• No maximum.
+• No maximum credit limit

-Key points
+Key Points

 • F-2 dependents may enroll in online classes.

-• F-2 dependents are not eligible for curricular practical training or optional practical training.
+• F-2 dependents are not eligible for Curricular Practical Training or Optional Practical Training.

 • An F-2 spouse may not engage in full-time study.

-• An F-2 spouse or child may engage in study that is avocational or recreational in nature (to pursue a hobby, occasional, casual, or recreational).
+• An F-2 spouse or child may engage in study that is avocational or recreational in nature (to pursue a hobby, whether occasional, casual, or recreational).

 • An F-2 spouse or child who wishes to engage in full-time study or to pursue an educational objective must apply for a change to F-1 status to begin that study.